sbettid/bot_interpreter/README.md

 # Bot - Interpreter
-Bot interpreter is a Node.js application able to use a decision tree, specified in JSON, to create a local RESTful chatbot application using the [Microsoft Bot Framework](https://dev.botframework.com/).
-It has been developed as part of a Bachelor Thesis project involving the creation of a classification chatbot.
+Bot Interpreter is a Node.js application able to use a decision tree, specified in JSON, to create a local RESTful chatbot application using the [Microsoft Bot Framework](https://dev.botframework.com/).
+It has been developed as part of a Bachelor thesis project involving the creation of a classification chatbot.

-The application takes as input a JSON file that specifies the decision tree in the following format:
+The application takes as input a JSON specification of the decision tree in the following format:

 `{label: “node1”, children: [{ edgeLabel: “to_node_2”, label: node_2 }, { edgeLabel: “to_node_3”, label: “node_3”, children […]  }]}`

 The tree is specified in a recursive way, where each node, except the leafs, contains the list of its children nodes.
-Moreover, every node has a label attribute specifying its label/question and this property will be the one asked to the user during the conversation.
+Moreover, every node has a label attribute specifying the attribute used to split the data at the node or, in case of a leaf, the conclusion reached.
 All nodes (beside the root) have an edgeLabel property, which rapresents the label of the edge from the parent node and, in our case, also the answer to the parent's question that will determine the next node in the path.

 For a complete example of a decison tree specified in such a format, please have a look at the examples/test_tree.json file, which represent the following classification tree used to take the decision of playing tennis based on the weather: